 Introducing the poet and the Poem

 It was Matthew Arnold (1822 – 1888), who wrote the poem ‘The Forsaken Merman’.
-He was not only a famous poet of the Victorian era but the inspector of the government of school, renowned critic, as well as, professor of poetry at Oxford University.
+He was not only a famous poet of the Victorian era but the inspector of the government of school, a renowned critic, as well as, a professor of poetry at Oxford University.

 ‘Thyrsis’, Rugby Chapel’, ‘The Scholar Gypsy’ and ‘Dover Beach’ are some of his well-known poems.
 In most of his poems, Matthew Arnold presented the materialistic and selfish nature/view of contemporary people.

 Elegiac note or note melancholy is another important characteristic of Matthew Arnold’s poetry.

 |Story||Margeret and her married life with a merman|

 Coming to Matthew Arnold’s poem ‘The Forsaken Merman, was published in his poetic volume entitled ‘ The Strayed Reveler’ (1849).

 In terms of the poem’s origin; a Danish Ballad ‘A Deceived Merman’ is the source of ‘The Forsaken Merman’ that was newly translated into Romantic Ballads.
 So far the original ballad ‘A Deceived Merman’ is concerned; there is a familiar legend.

 A beautiful mermaid comes from the sea and lives for time with people on the land.
 In fact, this poem (the original Danish Ballad) inverted the story and of course, Matthew Arnold liked it (the inversion).